terra-money/terrain/README.md

 # Getting Started

-Now that you have completed the initial setup, generate your first smart contract using the procedure described below:
+Now that you have completed the initial setup, generate your first smart contract using the procedure described below.

 1. Install the terrain package globally.